 However, with the surge in pastured pigs and heritage breeds being bred in Europe, the USA and Canada, it’s only a matter of time till we have hog hair sources from all over.
 Come on, there must be some enterprising permie (permaculture practioner) who wants to figure out how to divert this valuable “waste” stream.
 Much like your Gaia Guy toothbrush, these bristles were attached to a bamboo handle (in some cases bone – no haven’t got those on the site).

 Huzzah!
-The bristle toothbrush makes its way back from China in the mouths of European travellers.
+The bristle toothbrush makes its way back from China in the mouths of European travelers.
 It is much like how gap year youths and other vagabonds return from travel with broadened horizons and Thai fisherman pants.

 However, those softies in Europe during the 17th century preferred horsehair.
 It seems the Chinese hog bristles were too firm, but horsehair was just right.